dpnm-ni/ni-anomaly-detection/README.md

 # ni-anomaly-detection-module
 ni-anomaly-detection-module detects resource overload and SLA(SLO) violations by monitoring VNFs' system resource metrics running from the OpenStack testbed.
+(You can access the Technical Document for Korean description in this repository)

 ## Main Responsibilities
 Supervised Learning-based VNF anomaly detection module.